10.12.2017 - 6.1.2018

 Since the Principality of Liechtenstein has signed the CEPT agreement, it is not necessary to obtain a guest licence in a complicated way.
 The licence of the home country is sufficient.

 For this activation I built an antenna which has a full wavelength of 160 m.
 In addition to the surface area of real estate, Google Maps can also be determined distances accurately.
 At home I had already chosen possible clamping points for two antennas.
 For one, there was a lying loop with 170 m circumference and on the other an antenna with a length of 170 m.
-However, since I did not take into account the telephone line attached to masts in front of the guest-house, I built up the longwire instead of the loop.
+However, since I did not take into account the telephone line attached to masts in front of the Mountain Inn, I built up the longwire instead of the loop.

 162 m of the wire were stretched with loops on the slope.
 As a clamping point on the slope I served a 15 m high tree, 215 m away from the house.
 Unfortunately, I didn't come across it's top with the guy rope, so I had to fasten the guy rope much lower.
 At the end the wire hung at the house about 7 m above the ground.
 In the cut near the road the wire hung about 15 m high and at its end on the hillside it was about 5 m.
 The second clamping point was the already existing solid parapet in front of the window.
 For the guy rope I used mason's lacing cord.
 It is inexpensive and nevertheless extremely tight.